-7.3.3 Do I need Viz Trio to set up Viz Multiplay?
+Do I need Viz Trio or Viz Pilot to set up Viz Multiplay?

-A Viz Trio client is not strictly needed for Viz Multiplay.
-If you are using Viz Multiplay for clips and images only, you may not need Viz Trio.
+If you are using Viz Multiplay for clips and images only, you can do without.

-However Viz Trio is required if you need to:
+However Viz Trio or Viz Pilot is required if you need to import and play out graphics from a Viz Engine.